Data File Convert

 If a file contains variable length records created by using blank truncation techniques then the conversion process is similar to the process used to convert files with fixed length records.

 If the variable length records are built dynamically by appending a variety of structured data segments to a base segment of a record then each segment must be treated as a separate entity and converted accordingly.
 In other words a separate routine should be generated for each segment of data and the user logic from an existing program should be used to determine the appended segment type, length and structure and do the segment conversion accordingly.
-Additional time should be allocated to convert this type of file content structure.
+Additional time should be allocated to convert this type of record content structure.

 The IBM Mainframe has a variety of numeric formats or encoding schemes.
 This mix of numeric formats has been challenging for mainframe programmers since their inception.
 When migrating data the numeric formats require special consideration.
 The "BINARY" or "PACKED" numeric fields should not be converted (or translated) between EBCDIC to ASCII.
-These fields are supported on a Mainframe System and in a Micro Focus environment running on Windows or UNIX when using a mainframe dialect.
+These fields are supported on a Mainframe System and in a Micro Focus environment running on Windows, Linux or UNIX when using a mainframe dialect.

 Numeric Type Description

-Zoned Decimal This document describes the zoned-decimal format.
+Zoned-Decimal This document describes the zoned-decimal format.
 This is coded in COBOL as USAGE IS DISPLAY and is the default format if the USAGE clause is missing.

 Note: This is the slowest performer and uses the most storage space but is easiest to display on a screen or print to a printer.
 This encoding scheme may be unsigned (implied positive) or signed.
 This type of field will require special handling for the sign position when migrating from a mainframe (EBCDIC) to a Micro Focus (ASCII) environment.

-Packed Decimal This document describes the packed-decimal format.
+Packed-Decimal This document describes the packed-decimal format.
 This is coded in COBOL as USAGE IS COMPUTATIONAL-3 and is usually coded in its abbreviated form of COMP-3.

 Note: The mainframe can perform arithmetic functions with this data format at the hardware (or micro-code) level.
 This type of encoding scheme was primarily used to save storage space.
 This encoding scheme may be unsigned (implied positive) or signed.
 When migrating from a mainframe (EBCDIC) to a Micro Focus (ASCII) environment this type of field should be left in its original format since this will be supported in the new environment.